 Gambling can have a serious impact on the addict as well as their family members and friends.
 It can be challenging to confront someone about a gambling problem.
 The best thing to do is to start by asking the person if the problem exists.
 Often times addicts are in denial about the problem.
 The best way to start is by letting them know (in a kind way) that you are genuinely concerned about them.
 When talking to someone with a gambling problem, remember to be honest and have compassion.
 Talk about how you are feeling and what you have noticed.
 Ideally open communication will not trigger an argument.

 Sometimes people with gambling problems are relieved the subject was brought up because they want to talk about it.
 Although, others may not be open to talking because they feel ashamed and can become defensive.
 Try not to take it personally.
 If a person lies about having a problem, you can still tell them that you care and give them information on where to get help.

 Get Help at The Dawn Gambling Rehab Thailand

 If you or someone you love is struggling with a gambling addiction, The Dawn Medical Rehab and Wellness Centre can help.
 Regarded as one of Thailand’s leading addiction treatment and wellness centres, we offer highly personalised and intensive gambling addiction treatment programmes.
 Our programmes are custom-made to meet each client’s unique needs.
 We use cutting-edge treatment modalities and provide personalised care to treat gambling addiction as well as treat co-occurring disorders like drug and alcohol addiction or mental health issues such as depression and anxiety.
-See our contact page to reach us by email or call +66 63 048 4877 for immediate assistance.
+See our contact page to reach us by email.